Thursday, January 31, 2008

 Excellent psychological horror drama is an extremely intense experience since it reaches almost Hitchcock's caliber by leaving the viewers with a feeling as if they are walking on needles, and it doesn't come as a surprise for a film directed by Robert Aldrich, a cynical and deeply pessimistic author who always shows the dark side of human nature, a one that wasn't explored back in those days.
 Back in 1962 a large part of the audience felt the story is simply too much for them to handle, but even today "Baby Jane" seems like one of the most shocking films of all time because it shows that some of the most horrifying evils can be hidden behind an innocent looking person who acts all nice on the outside, while committing evil on the inside.
 Bette Davis is cast perfectly as the disgusting, monstrous Baby Jane, mirroring the cynical take on the consequence of many child celebrities, while Joan Crawford is also fantastic as the victim, her sister Blanche bound to a wheelchair.
 Many of the aggressions done towards Blanche from Jane are very subtle, like when she locks her in her room or fries her pet bird to serve it for lunch, and the maniacal feeling of helplessness is, despite some campy elements and overstretched running time, virtually impeccable.
 To make things even more multi layered, the plot twist at the end gives the story a whole new perspective and asks just who is the victim, and who the aggressor.Grade:+++

 Happily married family man Neal Page is looking forward seeing his family in Chicago for Thanksgiving.
 He boards a plane in New York where he meets the overweight Del, but due to a blizzard their flight is diverted to Kansas.
-Since they are going into the same direction, they team up: they travel in a bus, then a train, in the end hiring a car to continue their journey, but they are constantly followed by bad luck.
+Since they are going into the same direction, they team up: they travel in a bus, then a train, in the end hiring a car to continue their journey, but are constantly followed by bad luck.
 Even though Neal blames Del for a lot of troubles they get into, they eventually become friends.
-When they finally arrive in Chicago, Neal finally figures Del doesn't have a family since his wife passed away some time ago.
-Thus, he invites him to his home for the holidays.
+When they finally arrive in Chicago, Neal finally figures Del doesn't have a family since Del's wife passed away some time ago.
+Thus, Neil invites him to his home for the holidays.

 "Planes, Trains and Automobiles" is a simple mainstream road movie, but a one that easily surpasses a whole mass of overhyped comedies made today both with its humor and charm, that leans heavily on the chemistry between the brilliant comedian John Candy and Steve Martin.
-Even though it is a one-note story that seems to be inspired by the old slapstick Laurel & Hardy comedies about misadventures, director John Hughes crafts a neat achievement out of it and must be congratulated for making a super amusing, fun and vibrant picture book, even adding a little unintentional nostalgic 80s flair.
-Disregarding a couple of crude or cheap atempts at humor, this is a gentle, pleasant and sweet family film, that compensates the 'thinness' of virtuosity through an array of great gags and, at the end, even some wise messages about friendship without turning preachy.
-It is definitely a holiday film with at least one joke that is spectacularly hilarious: the throrough sequence where Del is driving the car at night on the wrong side of the highway, while Neal is asleep, and which culminates with a grand encounter with two trucks and a quick insert of a skeleton.
+Even though it is a one-note story that seems to be inspired by the old slapstick Laurel & Hardy buddy comedies about misadventures, director John Hughes crafts a neat achievement out of it and must be congratulated for making a super amusing, fun and vibrant picture book, even adding a little unintentional nostalgic 80s flair.
+Disregarding a couple of crude or cheap atempts at humor, this is a gentle, pleasant and sweet family film, that compensates the 'thinness' of virtuosity through an array of great gags, and, at the end, even some wise messages about friendship without turning preachy.
+It is definitely a holiday film with at least one joke that is spectacularly hilarious: the throrough sequence where Del is driving the car at night on the wrong side of the highway, while Neal is asleep, and which culminates with a grand encounter with two trucks coming directly at him and a quick insert of a hallucination of a skeleton.

 Tuesday, January 22, 2008